Senior Lab Instructor

 Roy completed a Bachelors of Science in Biological Sciences at California State University, Stanislaus in 1992, a Master of Science in Biology at UNBC in 1999 and a Doctoral Degree in Ecology at the Norwegian University of Life Sciences in 2014.
 Roy’s research interests are broad and include plant-animal interactions, moose-human interactions, mitigation of wildlife-vehicle collisions, considerations for critical habitat features in forest management and planning and science education.

 After 11 years as a regional soil scientist in the BC Ministry of Forests, Dr. Sanborn joined UNBC in 2002.
 His research program builds on established local field studies of site productivity, nutrient cycling, and soil rehabilitation, and is developing a new emphasis on the role of soils as a recorder of long-term environmental change in northwestern Canada.

 Dr. Shrimpton earned his Phd from the University of British Columbia.
 He has interests in the physiological response of fish to environmental disturbance, particularly how physical changes in the environment affect endocrine, biochemical, physiological and molecular factors that regulate growth and development in fish.

 John’s research and teaching interests focus on the social and cultural functions of protected areas and wilderness, parks planning and management, conservation science, and the psychological dimensions of recreation and tourism.
-He has studied the impact of technology on the wilderness experience, neoliberalism and its effect on conservation, and park agency responses to declining park visitation.
-He is an Executive Editor for the Journal of Environmental Education and the International Journal of Wilderness.
+Among other topics, he studies the impact of technology on the wilderness experience, neoliberalism and its effect on conservation, and park agency responses to declining park visitation.

 Dr. Wood holds a PhD from the University of Victoria and is a Registered Professional Forester in BC.
 Her research interests include forest and plant ecology and post-harvest silviculture.